microsoft/ApplicationInsights-Kubernetes/docs/configure-rbac-permissions.md

     ```
     See [sa-role.yaml](sa-role.yaml) for a full example.

 > :warning: Check back for various permissions needed.
-Depending on the implementations, it may change over time.
+Depending on the properties we try to fetch, it may change over time.

 ## Ad-hoc troubleshooting for permission